Jalen Billups: Professional career

 Following the SBL season, Billups trialled with the Maine Red Claws of the NBA G League.
-He was then set to play in China during the 2018–19 season before a calf injury cut short his stint.
+He was then set to play for Kinmen Kaoliang Liquor in the Taiwanese Super Basketball League during the 2018–19 season before a leg injury cut short his stint.

 On December 10, 2018, Billups signed with the Southern Huskies for their inaugural season in the New Zealand NBL.
 In their third game of the 2019 season on April 21, he recorded 32 points and 15 rebounds against the Hawke's Bay Hawks.
 He was subsequently named NZNBL Player of the Week for round two and over the course of the season earned three Team of the Week honors.
 The Huskies missed the finals with a fifth-place finish and a 9–9 record.
 In 18 games, he averaged 21.1 points, 7.9 rebounds and 1.1 assists per game.

 On February 14, 2020, Billups signed with the Ballarat Miners of the NBL1 South.
-He was unable to debut for the Miners following the cancellation of the 2020 season due to the COVID-19 pandemic.
+He was unable to debut for the Miners following the cancellation of the 2020 NBL1 season due to the COVID-19 pandemic.

 On August 30, 2021, Billups signed with the Toyoda Gosei Scorpions of the Japanese B.League third division.
 He had three 40-point games throughout the 2021–22 season, including 46 points on January 22, 2022, against the Yamaguchi Patriots.
 The Scorpions finished the season in 13th place with a 9–39 record.
 In 48 games, he averaged 20.9 points, 9.1 rebounds, 1.9 assists and 1.0 blocks per game.